 Disinfection requires the use of chemicals that kill germs.”

-How to Sanitize Clothing
+How to disinfect clothing

-Wash in Hot Water
+Wash in hot water

-If you’ve got kiddos in the house and/or don’t love having harsh chemicals around (we can’t blame you!) there are other, safer alternatives for sanitizing your clothing.
-Here are a few options:
+If you’ve got kiddos in the house or don’t love having harsh chemicals around, there are safer alternatives for disinfecting your clothing.